grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/07 Logs Tab.md

 - **Warning**: `console.warning`.
 - **Error**: `console.error`.

 To filter messages by severity, use the **Log level** dropdown.

-The load-zone filter displays only when your test has been executed in two or more load zones.
+The load-zone filter displays only when your test runs in more than one load zone.

 ![Cloud Logs Tab with Filter](./images/11-Cloud-Logs/cloud-logs-output-messages-with-filter.png)

 ### Querying logs

 After a test run finishes, you can start querying the logs.
-The query will output messages that contain the string that you've specified in the input.
+The query will output messages that contain the string you've specified in the input.

 ![Cloud Logs Tab with Query](./images/11-Cloud-Logs/cloud-logs-output-messages-with-query.png)